When to Think and When to Look: Uncertainty-Guided Lookback: Introduction

 \section{Introduction}

-Large vision language models (LVLMs) are rapidly becoming general-purpose visual assistants, expected to read charts, solve exam-style questions, and reason about diagrams at a level approaching human experts.
-At the same time, evaluation suites such as LMMs-Eval~\cite{zhang2024lmms_eval} highlight that, despite impressive headline results, current LVLMs remain brittle across domains and task formats, motivating more principled ways of allocating test-time compute.

-On the language side, \emph{Thinking}—test-time chain-of-thought decoding, self-consistency, and reflection-style prompting—has emerged as a key ingredient for complex reasoning~\cite{yeo2025demystifyingcot,emmons2025whencot,tanneru2024hardnesscot}, delivering strong gains on text-only benchmarks.
+LVLMs are rapidly becoming general-purpose visual assistants, expected to read charts, solve exam-style questions, and reason about diagrams at a level approaching human experts.
+At the same time, evaluation suites such as LMMs-Eval~\cite{zhang2024lmmseval} highlight that, despite impressive headline results, current LVLMs remain brittle across domains and task formats, motivating more principled ways of allocating test-time compute.
+On the language side, \emph{Thinking}—test-time chain-of-thought decoding, self-consistency, and reflection-style prompting—has emerged as a key ingredient for complex reasoning~\cite{emmons2025whencot,tanneru2024hardnesscot}, delivering strong gains on text-only benchmarks.
 However, extending these techniques to multimodal settings is more delicate.

-Recent studies show that LVLMs inherit the failure modes of language models while adding new cross-modal issues, such as over-reliance on text priors and visual hallucination~\cite{wu2025groundedcot,zheng2024thinkingbeforelooking} with only a few families (e.g., Qwen2.5-VL and InternVL3) exhibit noticeably stronger visual grounding as capacity grows~\cite{zhang2025modalitypreferences}.
+Recent studies show that LVLMs inherit the failure modes of language models while adding new cross-modal issues, such as over-reliance on text priors and visual hallucination~\cite{wu2025groundedcot,zheng2024thinkingbeforelooking}, with only a few families (e.g., Qwen2.5-VL and InternVL3) exhibiting noticeably stronger visual grounding as capacity grows~\cite{zhang2025modalitypreferences}.
 To better couple reasoning with perception, work on \emph{visual} CoT has begun to explicitly incorporate visual intermediates.
-Methods such as VCoT~\cite{rose2023visualcot}, Visual Sketchpad~\cite{hu2024visualsketchpad}, and MathCanvas~\cite{shi2025mathcanvas} endow models with drawing or diagram-editing capabilities that act as scratchpads for geometry and spatial reasoning, thus typically relying on extra supervision or tooling.
+Methods such as VCoT~\cite{rose2023visualcot}, Visual Sketchpad~\cite{hu2024visualsketchpad}, and MathCanvas~\cite{shi2025mathcanvas} endow models with drawing capabilities that act as scratchpads for geometry and spatial reasoning and thus typically rely on extra supervision or tooling.

-Meanwhile, LVLM families such as Qwen-VL and its successors~\cite{bai2023qwenvl,wang2024qwen2vl,bai2025qwen25vl} and InternVL3/3.5~\cite{zhu2025internvl3,wang2025internvl35} expose explicit ``thinking’’ modes.
-These models pair high-capacity language backbones with competitive visual front-ends and report state-of-the-art results on \mmmu and related benchmarks.
-However, this trend raises three intertwined questions that are still poorly understood:
+Meanwhile, LVLM families such as Qwen-VL~\cite{bai2023qwenvl,wang2024qwen2vl,bai2025qwen25vl} and InternVL3/3.5~\cite{internvl35} expose explicit ``thinking’’ modes.
+These models pair high-capacity language backbones with competitive visual encoder and report state-of-the-art results on \mmmu~ and related benchmarks.
+However, this trend raises three intertwined questions that are poorly understood:

-\textbf{When does test-time thinking help visual reasoning?} Thinking is widely assumed to be beneficial, but we lack systematic study between instruct and thinking modes across model sizes, sampling budgets, and task categories.
+\textbf{When does test-time thinking help visual reasoning?} Thinking is widely assumed to be beneficial, but we lack systematic comparison between instruct and thinking modes across model sizes, sampling budgets, and task categories.

 \textbf{How should we trade off breadth vs.\ depth of thinking?} We do not yet know how to best allocate test-time compute between sampling more reasoning paths (breadth) and using stronger reasoning modes (depth) in perception tasks.